WICG/pwa-url-handler/explainer.md

 }
 ```

-A PWA matches a URL (from link activation, navigation, or otherwise) for URL handling if the URL matches one of the origin strings in `handle_urls` and the browser is able to validate that the origin agrees to let this app handle such a URL.
+A PWA matches a URL (from link activation, navigation, or otherwise) for URL handling if the URL matches one of the origin strings in `app_links` and the browser is able to validate that the origin agrees to let this app handle such a URL.
 If it finds a wildcard prefix in an origin, the browser would have to validate with the domain.

-`handle_urls` can contain the same origin as that of the requesting PWA's scope, but also other unrelated origins.
+`app_links` can contain the same origin as that of the requesting PWA's scope, but also other unrelated origins.
 Not restricting URLs to the same scope or domain as the requesting PWA allows the developer to use different domain names for the same content but handle them with the same PWA.
-See [this section](#web-app-to-origin-association) for how `handle_urls` requests can be validated with origins.
+See [this section](#web-app-to-origin-association) for how `app_links` requests can be validated with origins.

 #### Wildcard Matching

-A wildcard prefix can be used in `handle_urls` origin strings to match for different subdomains.
+A wildcard prefix can be used in `app_links` origin strings to match for different subdomains.
 The wildcard `*` matches one or more characters.
 The scheme is still assumed to be https when using a wildcard prefix.

  For eg. `*.contoso.com` matches `jadams.contoso.com` and `www.jqadams.contoso.com` but not `contoso.com` .
 There may be other ways of specifying a group of related origins such as [First Party Sets](https://github.com/krgovind/first-party-sets).
 Note that this feature would not be necessary if there was a suitable way to specify a multi-origin app scope similarly.